ileandre/RemindMe/README.md

 # RemindMe

 # Description:
-This is a monthly calendar app where users input the month and number of days in the current month (similar to a whiteboard calendar).
-In here, users can create and edit and delete events, as well as write general notes.
+This is a monthly calendar app where users input the month, number of days in the current month (similar to a whiteboard calendar), the month start day and the year.
+In the app, users can create, edit and delete events, as well as write general notes.

 # Wireframes: